 Ruth Campau (b.
-1955) is represented by Gether Contemporary, Copenhagen, Denmark; FeldbuschWiesner Galerie, Berlin, Germany; Galerie Hartwich, Sellin auf Rügen, Germany and Petra Gut Contemporary, Zürich, Switzerland and Galerie Kernel, Cáceres, Spain.
+1955) is represented by Gether Contemporary, Copenhagen, Denmark; FeldbuschWiesner Galerie, Berlin, Germany; Galerie Hartwich, Sellin auf Rügen, Germany, Petra Gut Contemporary, Zürich, Switzerland and Galerie Kernel, Cáceres, Spain.

 Ruth Campau – Polarity (pink, silver), 2016 – Hand cut and hand coloured chine-collé printed from a dry acrylic knob – Somerset 300 g. – 35 x 84 cm – Edition of 16

 Printed & published by Printer’s Proof